eurohat1984/FractalEurope/india.md

 2023 Sikh Activist Murder in Canada
 * Canadian PM Trudeau informed his parliament that there is a potential link with the government of India based on his security sources
 * **Rather than cooperating with an investigation India retaliated**.
-For example India stopped issuing visas to Canadians, it expelled diplomats.
-It raised further issues such as that Canada shouldn't have more diplomats in India than India has in Canada etc.
+For example India stopped issuing visas to Canadians and expelled diplomats.
+It declared that Canada shouldn't have more diplomats in India than India has in Canada.
 * India reiterated that it is concerned about Khalistani extremists in Canada (**this doesn't exactly help their case that they are uninvolved**).
 India has for years been making requests to the Canadian government about what it considers extremist elements in Canada.
 * Links:
     * [Financial Times: Ottawa attempts to mend rift with New Delhi over murder of Sikh separatist](https://www.ft.com/content/146b4e53-07aa-4cc0-9ed7-064532fbb39c)